atroposhealth/pnh-undiagnosed/README.md

-# Paroxysmal Nocturnal Haemoglobinuria (PNH) Diagnosis & Early Detection Model
+# Paroxysmal Nocturnal Hemoglobinuria (PNH) Diagnosis & Early Detection Model

 PNH is a very rare condition that can be difficult to diagnosis due to non-specific presentation and lack of specific workup.
 We have built and are providing a machine learning algorithm that can be used to identify patients who may warrant appropriate workup for PNH.